JBrandonS/MLPNG/README.md

 # Machine Learning for Primordial Non-Gaussianity

 An $A_{lm}^{NG}$ generator and training pipeline for machine learning models to estimate the local non-gaussianity from the data.
+The $A_{lm}\text{s}$ are generated using the modified [Hanson 2009](https://arxiv.org/abs/0905.4732) method.
+The pipeline is designed to be run on a HPC system with a SLURM scheduler.

 ## Overview

 This code is designed to do two things; provide a generation framework for generating non-gaussian CMB data, and provide a training framework to run models on the generated data.
-It will generate both full $A_{lm}$ arrays and flat sky patch cuts.
-These can be of arbitrary lmax and nside, T and/or E polarizations, and with or without lensing.
+It will generate both full $A_{lm}$ arrays and full sky patch cuts.
+The code supports various nside, T or TE polarizations, and with or without lensing.
 It has been run and tested extensively on SMU's Superpod and M3 systems but may require some tweaking to run on other systems.
 In particular, the main bash scripts and the sbatch script will need to be updated for new systems.

 The code has been broken into 2 different parts, this is due to SMU policies not allowing for the CPU based data generation on the same system as the GPU based training.
 If you are not limited by this you may want to combine the conda environments and the generation and training scripts into one.

-> See `notebooks/` for some example jupyter notebooks that are representative of the code.

-The data generation is controlled by settings files, which are used to specify the parameters of the data to be generated.
-The data is then generated in two steps, first the $A_{lm}\text{s}$ are created, then if lensing has been enabled the $A_{lm}\text{s}$ will lensed before cut sky patches are generated.
-Secondly, the code will run the `combiner.py` script to combine the large number of data files into 2, one for the alms and one for the patches.
+Everything is controlled by settings files, which are used to specify the parameters of the data to be generated.
+The data is then generated in two steps, first the $A_{lm}\text{s}$ are created in accordance with Hanson 2009, then if lensing has been enabled the $A_{lm}\text{s}$ will lensed before cut sky patches are generated.
+Secondly, the code will run the `combiner.py` script to combine the large number of data files into one.
 Data will be saved to the `data_dir`, which by default will be `data/data`.
 Similar settings can be used to change where the plots, and other large files will be saved.
+Please see the `settings.md` file for descriptions of all the settings.

 The training is controlled by the `scripts/models/` files, which specify the architecture of the model to be trained.
 The `trainer.sh` script will run the `scripts/trainer.py` script with the specified model and settings file.
 The model will be trained on the data matching the setting file used.